redis/redis-doc/docs/project/governance.md

 * Coordination of Redis core with the rest of the Redis ecosystem
 * Managing the membership of the core team

-The core team will aim to form and empower a community of contributors by further delegating tasks to individuals who demonstrate commitment, know-how, and skills.
+The core team aims to form and empower a community of contributors by further delegating tasks to individuals who demonstrate commitment, know-how, and skills.
 In particular, we hope to see greater community involvement in the following areas:

 * Support, troubleshooting, and bug fixes of reported issues
 * Triage of contributions/pull requests